Western Sydney Community

 Western Sydney Community (WSC), officially known as Dai Le & Frank Carbone W.S.C., is an Australian political party founded in 2023 by independent MP Dai Le and Fairfield mayor Frank Carbone.
 The party had planned to contest electorates in the Greater Western Sydney region at the 2025 federal election.
 However, this did not eventuate.

 The party was known as the Dai Le & Frank Carbone Network (DLFCN) from its formation in May 2023 until July 2024.
 Before its establishment, Carbone said that he thought of naming the party "A Western Voice".

 History

 Formation

 Le was formerly a member of the New South Wales Liberal Party until 2016, when she was suspended for 10 years by the party for running against the endorsed liberal candidate for Mayor of Fairfield City, Joe Molluso.
 She was elected as a federal Independent member for Fowler in 2022.
 She also formed the Australian Women's Party in 2019.
 As of July 2024, Le is also concurrently a councillor of Fairfield City Council, having been first elected in 2012.

 Carbone was formerly a member of the New South Wales Labor Party until 2016.
 He was a Councillor of Fairfield City Council between 2008 and 2012, before he was popularly elected as Mayor and has served in this position ever since.
+Like Le, he was also expelled from his party, for running against their endorsed candidate in the local election.

 The party's federal registration was approved by the Australian Electoral Commission (AEC) on 8 August 2023, with the abbreviation "Frank Carbone".